MDU-PHL/abritamr/README.md

 | Species_exp | Species expected (supplied in input file) |
 | db_version | Version of the AMRFinderPlus DB used |

-* `MMS184_runid.xlsx` output is a spreadsheet with the different drug resistance mechanims and the corresponding interpretation (based on validation of genotype and phenotype) for drug-classes relevant to reporting of anti-microbial resistance in _Salmonella enterica_ (other species will be added as validation of genotype vs phenotype is performed).
+* `plus_runid.xlsx` output is a spreadsheet with the different drug resistance mechanims and the corresponding interpretation (based on validation of genotype and phenotype) for drug-classes relevant to reporting of anti-microbial resistance in _Salmonella enterica_ (other species will be added as validation of genotype vs phenotype is performed).

 * Ampicillin
 * Cefotaxime (ESBL)